-While the Rudraprayag leopard was found to be in reasonably good health when it was finally killed, it was an elderly specimen, and when killed was found to have badly receded gums and a number of healed gunshot wounds caused by unsuccessful hunters.
-Usually injuries, particularly to the teeth or legs, are responsible for an animal resorting to attacking humans due to no longer being able to successful catch their usual prey, which may have been the case here.
+While the Rudraprayag leopard was found to be in reasonably good health when it was finally killed, it was an elderly specimen and when killed was found to have badly receded gums and a number of healed gunshot wounds caused by unsuccessful hunters.
+Injuries, particularly to the teeth or legs, can sometimes be responsible for an animal resorting to attacking humans due to no longer being able to successful catch their usual prey, which may have been the case here.

 The first recorded death attributed to the Rudraprayag leopard was in 1918, when it took a villager from the small village of Benji.
-Unlike tigers that frequently prey on a victim that has entered the forest surrounding villages to tend animals or gather firewood, leopard attacks are bolder, venturing into villages at night to carry away victims.
+Tigers frequently prey on a victim that has entered the forest surrounding villages to tend animals or gather firewood.
+Leopard attacks are bolder, venturing into villages at night to carry away victims.
 Several stories arose illustrating the stealthy, frightening nature of the leopard’s frequent attacks.
 In one instance when two men were sharing a hookah pipe inside a hut, the leopard silently killed and dragged away one of the men in the time it took his companion to look away to retrieve a dropped object from the floor.

 The animal, a large male, was capable of carrying victims up to 100m away to devour in safety.
 As fear grew and people increasingly refused to venture out at night, the attacks would involve the leopard jumping through windows or clawing down mud walls to get at victims.
 Many villagers began to believe that the leopard was in truth an evil spirit, or a man that could assume the form of the creature at night.